South African Lotto Review

 Is South Africa Lotto a Scam?

 First and most important – is this lottery a scam?
 The good news is that the South African lotto is an entirely legitimate opportunity that people interested in international lotteries can try.

 The game was established in 2000, and ever since, it’s been trendy in the country.
 ITHUBA Holding Proprietary Limited is the game operator, and the company received its license back in 1997.

 How to Play

 The legitimacy has been established; it’s now time to get busy with something a bit more exciting.
 Playing South Africa Lotto is a relatively easy task, and if you already have experience with other lotteries, you’ll find this to be a walk in the park.

 As already mentioned, this is a 6/49 game.
 This means that to win the jackpot, you’ll have to pick six numbers that match the particular draw.
-If you don’t get al six numbers correct, you can win a smaller award (for getting five, four or three correct numbers).
+If you don’t get all six numbers correct, you can win a smaller award (for getting five, four, or three correct numbers).

 You can choose your own six numbers or opt for the quick pick option in which the numbers will be chosen randomly.
 There’s also a lotto plus option, which is an additional weekly lottery option.
 To play lotto plus, you’ll need to have that option marked on the ticket.
 To pick one bonus number through the plus option, you’ll need to pay an additional 1.5 rands.

 How Much Can You Win?

 When it comes to picking lotteries, numbers are the one factor that matters the most.
 To have an honest discussion about South Africa’s Lotto, we should probably cut to the chase and talk about the jackpot.